Turkestan Autonomy: Background

 In the 1860s and 70s, the Russian Empire conquered Central Asia.
 Russian Turkestan was established as an effective colony, and its native inhabitants were deemed inorodtsy, a separate legal and social group to ethnic Russians.
-Large numbers Russian settlers moved into the region, creating 'new cities' outside of major urban areas, where they lived generally separately from the native population.
+Large numbers of Russian settlers moved into the region, creating 'new cities' outside of major urban areas, where they lived generally separately from the native population.
 After the February Revolution in 1917, the colonial order was ended by the Russian Provisional Government, which instituted a wave of reforms including the end of distinction of citizens based on class, religion, sex, or ethnicity.

 In Turkestan, the revolution caused an explosion in the activities of the intelligentsia.
 Several Turkestani organizations were founded, including the Shuroi Islomiyasi (lit.
 'Muslim Council'), an umbrella group for Turkestani organizations mostly composed of progressive Jadids, and the Ulamo Jamiyati (lit.
 'Society of Ulama'), a conservative anti-reformist organization that promoted fully replacing Russian law with Sharia.
 With the end of the Empire, these groups and intellectuals questioned what form the region would take.
 Proposals for national autonomy were increasingly raised, influenced by the programs of Russia's democratic parties and previous national liberation struggles.
 While some advocated for complete independence or maintaining the status-quo, by autumn the autonomist movement had become the most dominant force Turkestan's regional politics.

 In the wake of the revolution, the Provisional Government attempted to maintain control over Turkestan.
 However, the recently formed Tashkent Soviet of Soldiers' and Workers' deputies, an organization led exclusively by Russian settlers, took an oppositional stance to the government.
 By March, they had begun slowly assuming power over Tashkent In autumn the Soviet launched an insurrection against the government forces, and seized control of the city by November 14.
 The Soviet became the effective government of Tashkent, and the Provisional Government's influence over the region collapsed.
 The Third Regional Congress of Soviets was held in mid-November during this power vacuum, during which it declared Turkestan under Soviet rule and created a governing Sovnarkom, but did not address autonomy or consider the needs of the native population.